 The NEES@UCSB facility consists of permanently-instrumented geotechnical test sites designed to improve our understanding of the effects of surface geology on strong ground motion.
 The instrumentation at these sites includes surface and borehole arrays of accelerometers and pore pressure transducers designed to record strong ground motions, excess pore pressure generation and liquefaction that occurs during large earthquakes.
-An instrumented structure is also monitored to improve our understanding of soil-foundation-structure interaction (SFSI) effects.
+An instrumented structure (at the GVDA site) is also monitored to improve our understanding of soil-foundation-structure interaction (SFSI) effects.

 Using ground motions recorded from a M4.1 event at the NEES@UCSB Garner Valley field site, Amit Chourasia of the San Diego Supercomputer Center generated animations of the ground motion response in the soil column.